 This proposition is an easy consequence of the correspondence between boundary circuits of~$M$ and boundary components of~$\wideparen M$ described in Subsection~\ref{mirror-diagram-definition-subsec}, and the definition of a split move.
 We omit the proof.

-\begin{defi} Let~$M\mapsto M'$ be a generalized type~II split move and let
+\begin{defi} Let~$M\mapsto M'$ be a generalized type~II split move, and let

-be the sequence of moves including a type~II split move, some number of type~I split moves, and possibly a double split move and a type~I extension move, that arise from the inductive definition of a generalized type~II split move.
+be a sequence of moves including a type~II split move, some number of type~I split moves, and possibly a double split move and a type~I extension move, that arises from the inductive definition of a generalized type~II split move.
 We say that the decomposition~\eqref{canonical-decomposition-eq} of the move~$M\mapsto M'$ is \emph{canonical} if it is neat. \end{defi}

 It follows from Proposition~\ref{non-separating-splitting-prop} that any generalized type~II split move always has a canonical decomposition.